yzanhua/Docker_Demo/demo_main/README.md

 ## Experiment 1:
-**Goal:** pull an image from Registry, create some containers.
-Create files inside the containers.
+**Goal:** pull an image from Registry, create some containers, create files inside the container.

 ```shell
 # To list all local images